shulm/Jewish_Live/TUR_SEPARATE_README.md

 # Tur Commentary Merger - Separate Files

-**NEW SIMPLIFIED VERSION** - Creates separate JSON files for each commentary.
+**UPDATED VERSION** – Creates separate JSON files for each commentary, inserting commentary text directly where the Tur provides placeholders.

 ## What This Does

 This script merges Tur texts with their commentaries, creating **separate output files for each commentary** (not one big merged file).
+Each siman is represented as an ordered sequence of the base Tur text followed by the commentary entries, so consumers can present them in reading order.

 - **Input**: Tur main texts + Commentary files
 - **Output**: Separate JSON file for each combination (e.g., `Tur_Orach_Chaim_Bach.json`, `Tur_Orach_Chaim_Beit_Yosef.json`, etc.)